Dedenwrg/autonity/README.md

 Autonity networks are Byzantine fault-tolerant and secured by delegated Proof of Stake using Tendermint consensus.
 Autonity has native protocol coins and implements a liquid staking model.
 Native coins are the *Auton*  utility coin used in the transaction fee mechanism and *Newton* for staking the network. *Liquid Newton* is minted and burned as stake is bonded and redeemed.

-Key features of the Autonity Protocol are:
+Key features of the Autonity Protocol ar:

 - immediate and deterministic transaction finality in a public environment where participant nodes can join the network dynamically without permission
 - delegated Proof of Stake consensus for committee selection and blockchain management, using the deterministic Tendermint BFT consensus algorithm